 The master's degree program can require a master's thesis, make the thesis optional, or decline to offer a thesis.
 A thesis is always required for students who pursue a master’s degree outside of their area of study for their intended PhD program.
-No more than 6 credits toward the terminal AM can be awarded for master's thesis research.
-No more than 15 units of master's thesis research may be applied to an AM degree earned en route to a PhD program.
+No more than 6 credits toward the terminal master's degree can be awarded for master's thesis research.
+No more than 15 units of master's thesis research may be applied to a master's degree earned en route to a PhD program.
 A master's thesis must be defended before a committee of no fewer than three faculty members.
 A master's degree without a thesis must include an examination that tests competence in the field of study.
 Degree programs are free to include additional requirements.
 Master's students must also maintain satisfactory academic progress and fulfill residence requirements.

-Students newly admitted to the Graduate School receive information about creating a WUSTL Key (a university login identity credential) from the university registrar.
+Students newly admitted to graduate programs in Arts & Sciences receive information about creating a WUSTL Key (a university login identity credential) from the university registrar.
 The WUSTL Key is an account that is used to register for courses online via WebSTAC during open registration periods.
-All registrations require online approval by the student's faculty adviser and are monitored by the Graduate School.
+All registrations require online approval by the student's faculty advisor and are monitored by the Office of Graduate Studies, Arts & Sciences.

 Full-time students register for 9 to 12 units per semester.
 Master's students who have completed their courses and need additional time to complete other degree requirements will be registered for LGS 9000 Full-time Graduate Research/Study.

-To count toward a master's degree, courses must be offered at the graduate level, taken for a grade, and approved in advance by the student's adviser and program as eligible to count toward the student's degree.
-Depending on the program, graduate-level courses begin with courses numbered in the 400s or 500s.
-Audited courses and courses taken pass/fail (or credit/no credit) cannot be counted toward the degree.
-Students should consult their advisers regarding these options.
+To count toward a master's degree, courses must be offered at the graduate level, taken for a grade, and approved in advance by the student's advisor and program as eligible to count toward the student's degree.
+Depending on the program, graduate-level courses are designated by numbers in the 400s or 500s.
+Audited courses and courses taken with the satisfactory/unsatisfactory or credit/no credit grading option cannot be counted toward the degree.
+Students should consult their advisors regarding these options.